We don’t give feedback about our admissions decisions. We realize this can be frustrating, so we want to explain why.

 The results were not encouraging.
 People would reply and try to contest our decisions, get frustrated that our responses weren’t specific enough, or otherwise indicate that our feedback wasn’t very productive.

-This is understandable, especially for folks who don’t get in.
-Most people are justifiably disappointed when this happens, and it’s not fun hearing feedback from someone who’s spent at most 20 or 30 minutes with you.
+This is understandable, especially for folks who aren't admitted to RC.
+Most people are justifiably disappointed when they are rejected, and it’s not fun hearing feedback from someone who’s spent at most 20 or 30 minutes with you.
 Giving and receiving feedback is hard, and it’s doubly so when both parties don’t have a strong existing relationship with each other.

 Like any admissions process, ours is far from perfect, and we know we make mistakes.
 We have to make decisions based on a relatively small amount of information, and even if we do a good job 90% of the time (which is probably way too generous to us), we’re still going to get it wrong dozens of times a batch.